 In clear conditions, a large bright moon directly in front of the daylight switch may be sufficiently bright to cause the AtoN light to be switched off if the switching level is set too low.
 Increasing the switching threshold overcomes this problem.

 In many applications, pointing the daylight switch away from the noontime sun (north in northern hemisphere) provides satisfactory performance.
 For floating aids to navigation, pointing the daylight switch vertically at zenith often provides a compromise, although it is found that fitting the daylight switch within the lantern lens provides satisfactory performance on buoys in many applications.
+For fixed light, it is important to make sure that light form other sources or reflections does not arrive at daylight switch (sensor).

 Effect of latitude

-The higher the latitude, the longer the time difference to reach the same light level at various orientations.
+The higher the latitude, the longer the time difference to reach the same Ambient light level at various orientations.

 Consider the civil twilight for in Table 2.6 (horizontal altitude of the sun - 6 degrees ~ 0 degree).
 The time difference between Civil Twilight and Sunrise is the shortest near the equator at about 21 minutes all the year.
 At 40 degrees this increases to 30 minutes all year around.
 High latitudes regions change fast with variations of seasons and longitudes.